himanibirhade/Sample_PDF_Viewer_Application/Sample PDF Viewer Installation Guide.md

 3. Browse and select the location where you want to install the PDF Viewer.
    > It is recommended to use the default location, which is  `C:\Program Files\PDF Viewer`, to install the PDF Viewer.
 4. Click `Next`.
 The `Select the Additional Plug-ins` screen appears.
-5. Check the required plug-ins from the list.
+5. Select the required plug-ins from the list.
    > It is recommended to keep the default plug-ins.
 6. Click `Next`.
 The `Summary of the Configurations` screen appears.
 7. Verify the selected configurations.
 If any changes are required, then click `Previous` to update the configurations.